Skip to main content

 The third prong of our mission is to support critical local services.
 While workforce education and the fight against hunger remain our primary focus, it is important to both AWMH and Metallica to contribute where we can to disaster relief efforts.

-When shelter in place orders swept the country and live entertainment was effectively cancelled, the band launched a weekly streaming series, airing recorded shows from the archives, called #MetallicaMondays.
-Over the course of 23 weeks, these shows streamed for free on both Facebook and YouTube, but Metallica attached fundraisers to each post, providing an outlet for viewers wanting to pitch in.
+Over the course of 23 weeks, complete concert footage from the band’s archives streamed for free on both Facebook and YouTube.
+Metallica also attached fundraisers to each post, providing an outlet for viewers wanting to pitch in, raising over $100,000 for AWMH and our COVID-19 response efforts.

 Close